Shadowdevsbu/shadowdevsbu/README.md

 4. **Pull Request**: Submit a pull request, and our team will review it.

 ## Join the Community
-[Google Form](https://forms.gle/45nr53QYMq6warZ96): Register to join us [Entry Criteria: Levels 100-200].
+[Google Form](https://forms.gle/45nr53QYMq6warZ96): Register to join us [Entry Criteria: Levels 100-200; Babacock University Student].

 ## Contributions